mcdonaez/Course-Project-Part-2/README.md

 ```sh
 terraform destroy
 ```
-2. **You will have a final chance to make your decicion, if you'd like to continue destroying the server enter 'yes' when prompted**
+2. **You will have a final chance to make your decicion, if you'd like to continue destroying the server enter 'yes' when prompted.**

 #### Sources
 1. [Terraform Documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/)